 Southeastern Louisiana University

-Southeastern Louisiana University enrolls many students across many fields.
+Southeastern Louisiana University enrolls 13,861 students across a broad range of fields from its Hammond campus.
 It offers community projects, mentoring programs, and academic clubs that help students gain experience.

 Xavier University of Louisiana